CodingWCal/codingwcal/README.md

 ---

 ## 🔁 From Sales to Software
 My past life?
 Pitching talent and fin-tech solutions and managing complex sales cycles across teams.
-Now, I bring that same energy to debugging full-stack apps and mentoring peers in bootcamps like **Resilient Coders** and **100Devs**.
+Now, I bring that same energy to debugging full-stack apps and collaborating with peers in **Resilient Coders** and **100Devs**.

 Tech is my chosen path for building systems of equity, creativity, and self-expression.